danilocgsilva/clean_compilleds/README.md

 The installation creates a command called `cleancompileds`.

-Navigayes to your project's code and run the `cleancompileds`.
+Navigates to your project's code and run the `cleancompileds`.

+Right now, the project is ready just to clean compiled files from node and php projects.